Court Reporter

 How Much Will I Make As A Court Reporter?

-The Bureau of Labor Statistics states that the average salary of court reporters was $70,290 in 2022, with the top 10 percent earning an average of $116,380.
-The BLS also predicts only a slight increase in the employment of court reporters by 2031 of 1 percent, which is slower than the national average, however it is still a reliable career path.
-With a constant demand for stenographers due to federal regulations requiring more closed-captioning for television, the internet, and other technologies, it is still a good field to pursue.
+The Bureau of Labor Statistics states that the average salary of court reporters was $71,040 in 2023, with the top 10 percent earning an average of $126,440.
+The BLS also predicts a slight increase in the employment of court reporters by 2032 of 3 percent, which is as fast as the national average of all occupations.

 Find a local criminal justice school with court reporter programs.